Dynamic Sparse Training with Structured Sparsity: Related work

 \section{Related work}

-\paragraph{\acrlong{dst}} Unlike with pruning, where weights are typically pruned after the dense network was trained~\citep{han2015learning,deepcompression}, or at initialization~\citep{grasp}, \gls{dst} methods learn the sparse connectivity during training by periodically adding and removing weights based on various saliency criteria.
-For instance, \Gls{set}~\citep{mocanu_scalable_2018} removes weights with the smallest magnitude and adds weights randomly; similarly, \gls{rigl}~\citep{evci_rigging_2021} prunes weights with the smallest magnitude and regrows weights that have large-magnitude gradients. \Gls{rigl} has been shown to learn models with 95\% fewer parameters than dense baselines, while maintaining generalization performance. \citet{liu_we_2021} further improved the original \gls{rigl} results by increasing the extent of the parameter space explored by modifying the sparse connectivity update schedule and drop rate.
+\paragraph{Dynamic sparse training} Unlike with pruning, where weights are typically pruned after the dense network was trained~\citep{han2015learning,deepcompression}, or at initialization~\citep{grasp}, \gls{dst} methods learn the sparse connectivity during training by periodically adding and removing weights based on various saliency criteria.
+For instance, \Gls{set}~\citep{mocanu_scalable_2018} removes weights with the smallest magnitude and adds weights randomly; similarly, \gls{rigl}~\citep{evci_rigging_2021} prunes weights with the smallest magnitude and regrows weights that have large-magnitude gradients. \citet{liu_we_2021} further improved the original \gls{rigl} results by increasing the extent of the parameter space explored by modifying the sparse connectivity update schedule and drop rate.